 Content continues below the ads

-Each week I'm posting a photo of a winner of the Paris-Roubaix, in year order.
+Each week I'm posting a photo of a winner of Paris-Roubaix, in year order.

 We have complete results for every edition of Paris-Roubaix.
 You can find them here.